openboy2012/DDModel/README.md

 ## Updates

-- 0.3.1 add the xml parser fuction
+- 0.3.1 add the xml parser function
 - 0.2 add the function of check api business logic

 ## Requirements